code-423n4/2022-05-cudos/README.md

 - CUDOS Network supports sending the native Cudos token to an EMV based network.
 - CUDOS Network Gravity Bridge is bidirectional.
 - CUDOS Network Gravity Bridge accepts transactions verified only by preaproved set of validators.
-- Batches are automaticaly send every X blocks.
+- Batches are automaticaly sent every X blocks.
 - Minimum amount and minimum fee are required for a transfer.
 Those values can be changed only by admin defined in ``CudosAccessControls``.
 - Every user can bridge tokens.
 ## Example flows